locustio/locust/docs/writing-a-locustfile.rst

 Writing a locustfile
 ======================

 A locustfile is a normal python file.
-The only requirement is that it declares at least one class - let's call it the locust class - that inherits from the class Locust.
+The only requirement is that it declares at least one class— let's call it the locust class—that inherits from the class Locust.

 The Locust class
 ================